Tofu satay skewers, a delicious vegan recipe with an easy peanut dipping sauce, made with peanut butter, coconut milk and leftover marinade.

 Serving Suggestions

 These tofu satay skewers are pictured here with a simple egg noodle salad and some toasted peanuts.
-You could of course rustle up a rice noodle salad or soba noodle salad (featured in the video) too!
+You could, of course, rustle up a rice noodle salad or soba noodle salad (featured in the video), too!

 I also like to serve satay with my lightly "pickled" cucumber salad.
 The flavours work really well as a contrast to the peanut dipping sauce.